IanPeake/FatMaxxer/README.md

 ### Will it work with my device? ###

-Only the Polar H10 (and maybe H9) are supported.
+Only the H10 (and maybe H9) are supported.
 The research only validated the H10.
 It's believed that other sensors are not reliable enough.
 The Polar BLE API used by FatMaxxer does not support the H7.

 ### (Why) does it have to be the H10/H9? ###